reyno255/leaflet-challenge/README.md

 ## Results

 1. The circle size reflects magnitude strength of the earthquake and depth of the earthquake which is reflected by the gradient color scheme.
+Popups allow us to quickly see information about each datapoint represented on this map.

 ![Map](https://github.com/reyno255/leaflet-challenge/blob/main/static/images/popup_snapshot.jpg)